CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Migrate MongoDB to Cosmos DB using Azure Database Migration.md

    ![The screenshot shows the Migration summary is shown with MigrateData entered in the Activity name field.](media/cn24.png "Migration summary")

 1. The migration activity's status will be displayed.
 The migration will be finished in a matter of seconds.
-Select **Refresh** to reload the status and ensure it is **complete**.
+Select **Refresh** to reload the status and ensure it is **Complete**.

    ![The screenshot shows the MigrateData activity showing the status has completed.](media/cn25.png "MigrateData activity completed")